Newmarket MFC Constitution

 9. Club subscriptions are due by 1st January each year.
 Any member who has not paid the club subscription for the ensuing year by this date, in whole or in part, will not be permitted to fly until they have done so.

 10. Members may opt to join or renew BMFA membership through the club, in which case they pay their BMFA subscription to the club who then pay the BMFA on their behalf.
 Members who choose to manage their own BMFA membership (either as Country Members or as members of another club) may not fly until their BMFA membership is in place and must be prepared to provide evidence of such on request.
+Members must also comply with the registration and competency requirements of the Drone and Model Aircraft Registration and Education Scheme (DMARES).

 11. Members who have not renewed their membership by the end of January will be deemed to have left the club.
 A renewal after this period will be treated as a new membership application for which the club joining fee is payable.
 If necessary, the applicant will be placed on the waiting list for new members (see paragraph 5).